tchoo-oracle/jms-livelabs-staging-developer/java-management/set-up-oci-for-jms/set-up-oci-for-jms.md

         &nbsp;
     * Click **Create Tag Key Definition**.
         &nbsp;
-    * In the Create Tag Key Definition dialog box, enter the name for the new tag key: `fleet_ocid` and its description: `Use to tag a management agent with JMS fleet membership.`.
+    * In the Create Tag Key Definition dialog box, enter the name for the new tag key: `fleet_ocid` and its description: `Use to tag a management agent with JMS fleet membership`.
         ![image of tag key create page](images/tag-namespaces-jms-tag-key-definition.png)
         &nbsp;
     * Click **Create Tag Key Definition**.